qq23840/python-intermediate-rivercatchment/README.md

 ![Continuous Integration build in GitHub Actions](https://github.com/qq23840/python-intermediate-rivercatchment/actions/workflows/main.yml/badge.svg?branch=develop)

-RiverCatch is a data management system written in Python that manages measurement data collected in river catchment surveys and campaign
+RiverCatch is a data management system written in Python that manages measurement data collected in river catchment surveys and campaign.
+It was created during the NERC Intermediate Python Workshop (Reproducible Research Through Reusable, Reliable Code)

 ## Main Features
 Here are some key features of InFlam: